wuxinxin2000/chatbot/README.txt

 4. code structures:
-models directory has the scripts helping setup db, and the code interact with db;
+models/:  includes the scripts helping setup db, and the code interact with db;
+routers/: includes the logic for handling the http requests setting/: includes a chatbot.ini file saving db and http server settings, a setting.go file having the logic to load .ini setting main.go:  contains the main logic of starting a chatbot server